uribo/learnR/basic-objects/vector.md

 > x <- 1.5
 ```

-Then the value is assigned to `x` and we can use `x` to represent the value in later expressions.
+Then the value is assigned to symbol `x` and we can use `x` to represent the value in later expressions.

 ```r